DavidGiard/Presentation-Slides/README.md

 ## Current Presentations

+I am available to deliver the presentations below.
+Click on a title to view a detailed description and the associated slide deck.

 - [Diving Deep into Data with Azure Data Explorer and Kusto Query Language](https://github.com/DavidGiard/Presentation-Slides/tree/main/ADX-and-KQL)
 - [Navigating Cloudy Horizons with Azure Monitor and Application Insights](https://github.com/DavidGiard/Presentation-Slides/tree/main/Azure%20Monitor%20and%20App%20Insights)
 - [We Want the Func!
 Serverless Computing with Azure Functions](https://github.com/DavidGiard/Presentation-Slides/tree/main/Azure-Functions)